WireHallMedic/PhysicsUnbound/API.md

 ## General Conventions
 This library has a couple of constant conventions.
 Time is measured in seconds.
 Distance is measured in tiles.
 Therefore speeds are in tiles per second, and accelerations in tiles per second per second.

 For the most part, this library doesn't know about display sizes and doesn't want to know.
 The exception is MovingBoundingObject.getDrawOriginX() and MovingBoundingObject.getDrawOriginY().
-We need to make some small adjustments when converting between tiles (which are in double precision) and pixels (which are in int precision).
+We need to make some small adjustments when converting between tiles (which are in double precision) and pixels (which are in int precision), so those functions take care of that.

 All objects with some sort of size consider the center of their shape to be their origin.